0

 • Greater pain sensitivity and longer pain duration

-• More pain conditions linked to reproductive and hormonal life stages (menstruation, pregnancy, postpartum, perimenopause, menopause)
+• More pain experiences linked to reproductive and hormonal life stages (menstruation, pregnancy, postpartum, perimenopause, menopause)

 Pain in women is often multisystem, fluctuating, and hormonally influenced, which does not fit neatly into traditional biomedical pain models.